Skip to main content Skip to footer

 The common theme with all these diets is their alignment with UK healthy eating recommendations: they’re rich in plant-based foods, contain moderate amounts of animal products, and are low in sugary, fatty and processed foods.

-6 diet tips to protect against prediabetes
+6 diet tips to protect against type 2 diabetes

 1. Eat fewer sugary foods